JustJoostNL/LoadAllWorlds/README.md

 # Important
+ONLY CHANGE THE CONFIG FILE WHILE THE SERVER IS OFF!!
 If you only use 1 world, this plugin is not necessary

 # ToDo

-Fixing config file save issue.
+At the moment there is nothing on the ToDo list!

  # Issues

- At the moment we have a issue with saving the config.yml after a server restart.
+ At the moment there are no issue's!

  If you have a problem you can report it [Here](https://github.com/koningcool/LoadAllWorlds/issues/new)